erict963/canvas-tool/README.md

 ### Using an environment variable

-If you prefer to not repeatedly have to enter the `canvas_session` with the `-s` flag, you can certainly export it as an environment variable.
+If you prefer to not repeatedly have to enter the `canvas_session` with the `--canvas-session` flag, you can certainly export it as an environment variable.
 This is done by running the following command in your terminal:

 ```bash
 export CANVAS_SESSION=Ggx-OQY...